 Vitamin C – supports the natural histamine response and may lower levels.
 Histamine is responsible for the symptoms we experience during an allergy attack – sneezing, redness, swelling and itching etc. Vitamin C is found in citrus, fruits and vegetables – good levels in tomatoes and rosehip tea.
 You may need to supplement for extra levels as higher are needed.
 Use a good quality naturally derived supplement.

 Vitamin B’s – support a range of things in the body.
-They help with stress, great for the adrenals, help the liver and digestion and also fab for nausea and obviously the big one during pregnancy, folic acid.
-Use a good quality naturally sourced vitamin B complex as a base and top up with extra folic acid and B6 for nausea.
+They help with stress, great for the adrenals, help the liver and digestion and also fab for nausea and obviously the big one during pregnancy, folate.
+Use a good quality naturally sourced vitamin B complex as a base and top up with extra folate and B6 for nausea.

 Colostrum – supports a healthy immune response as well as great for the gut.